influxdata/docs-v2/content/influxdb/v2.2/api-guide/client-libraries/ruby.md

 weight: 201
 ---

-Ruby is a highly flexible open-source object-oriented programming language.
+Ruby is a highly flexible, open-source, object-oriented programming language.

 The documentation for this client library is available on GitHub.